 - Pour into well-buttered muffin tins and bake in a hot oven for about 30 minutes or until golden brown.

-June suggests serving these handsome guys with Maple cream or Maple Butter.
-Ms. Jeannie suggests a little bit of jalapeno jelly, a dollop of goat cheese and a drizzle of honey.
+June suggests serving these handsome guys with maple cream or maple butter.
+We suggest a little bit of jalapeno jelly, a dollop of goat cheese and a drizzle of honey.
 Like the other breads above, these muffins freeze well and can fill up a hearty appetite in a half second.
-Its just the kind of fortitude you need when shoveling snow or battling that freezing wind rolling in off the coast.
+It’s just the kind of fortitude you need when shoveling snow or battling that freezing wind rolling in off the coast.

 Released to great critical acclaim, all the recipes in this cook book re-introduced regional delights that were overlooked and underrated in mid-20th century America.
-June helped bring them out of hiding 45 years ago and in turn four decades later, Ms. Jeannie is shining a spotlight on them again today.
-So whether you are looking for something new to bake-up this season or you are like Ms. Jeannie just trying to bolster up your bread baking abilities look no further than New England dear readers!
+June helped bring them out of hiding 45 years ago and in turn four decades later, the Vintage Kitchen is shining a spotlight on them again today.
+So whether you are looking for something new to bake-up this season or you are like us and just trying to bolster up your bread baking abilities, look no further than New England, dear readers!

-Cheers and happy baking from June, Jeannie and all of New England!
+Cheers and happy baking from June an the Vintage Kitchen and all of New England!